-Problems of "Democratic Process" Bill Edwards 7/19/2023
+Problems of "Democratic Process"

+Bill Edwards 5/11/2024

 I doubt that anybody really believes in unlimited democracy: that a simple majority of all the people should be able to do whatever they like in governing.
 Certainly the "Founding Fathers," the writers of the U.S. Constitution, did not.
 They incorporated many exceptions and qualifications to majority rule and many protections of minority rights into the Constitution and Bill of Rights.
 It was left to the states to determine who could vote, and, at the state level, the right to vote was severely restricted, usually to property owners, and of course to free, white males.
-Most of these restrictions have long since been deleted.
-Perhaps some would like to restore them, though few say so.
+Most of these restrictions have long since been deleted, by Constitutional amendments.

-Unfortunately, the way of political activists, left and right, is to talk like passionate populists when they think a majority may agree with them, but when it does not, to suddenly discover minority rights and that, "This is a republic, not a democracy!"
-Well, I might agree, if they would specify what they mean by a "republic," beyond "government by people like me and people I like."
+Unfortunately, the way of political activists, left and right, is to talk like passionate populists when they think a majority may agree with them, but remember minority rights when it does not.
 Most of us can imagine classes of people we would be willing to be governed by and others we would not, and most of us can specify groups of people whose rights we think are not sufficiently protected, and other groups with far more privileges than we think they deserve.
-But the problem is that we must live with people other than those we admire and favor, and with ancestry, religion, choices, and culture other than our own.
+But the problem is that we must work with people other than those we admire and favor, and with choices and culture other than our own.

 Should not our ideal be majority rule, by all those who meet reasonable, unbiased, known qualifications, with all peaceful minorities protected in their basic rights?
-But to accomplish this, we would need to reach some consensus on qualifications to participate, and on basic rights, and today such a consensus is far away, perhaps farther away than most of us can remember.
+But to accomplish this, we would need to reach some consensus on qualifications to participate and on essential rights, and today such a consensus is far away, perhaps farther away than most of us can remember.